aselshall/rm/hw/class-presentation1.md

  - Prepare 2-3 specific questions for your classmates and instructor that will help you refine your research problem

-## Evaluation *(For Feedback Only – Not Graded)*
+## Evaluation

-The points listed in the evaluation criteria are for informational purposes only as these presentations are not graded.
-Only your participation is graded as described above.
+The points listed in the evaluation criteria.
 The listed points highlight the importance of each aspect of your work to guide you on where to focus for a strong presentation that covers the learning objectives of this assignment.
+While this is for informational purposes only as these presentations are not graded, failing to meaningfully and adequately address any of these components will result in a grade of zero for that component.
  1. Is exploratory literature review effectively used to define the research problem, and its significance?
 (65 points)
+    - At least 6 peer-reviewed papers are cited during the presentation and referenced at the end
+    - If sources are not effectively cited during the presentation or referenced at the end you will recieve zero
- 2. Is the topic clearly introduced?
+ 3. Is the topic clearly introduced?
 (5 points)
+    - Check Writing Your Review lesson for details
- 3. Is the research problem clearly articulated and well-defined?
+ 5. Is the research problem clearly articulated and well-defined?
 (5 points)
- 4. Does the presentation effectively communicate the significance and potential impact of the research problem?
+ 7. Does the presentation effectively communicate the significance and potential impact of the research problem?
 (5 points)
- 5. Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
+ 8. Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
 (5 points)
- 6. Is the presentation clear, well-organized, and delivered effectively?
+ 10. Is the presentation clear, well-organized, and delivered effectively?
 (5 points)
- 7. Are the questions for feedback well-formulated and conducive to helpful discussion?
+ 11. Are the questions for feedback well-formulated and conducive to helpful discussion?
 (5 points)
- 8. Does the presentation engage and inform the audience?
+ 12. Does the presentation engage and inform the audience?
 (5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used for peer-evaluation